open-telemetry/semantic-conventions/docs/messaging/kafka.md

 ### Apache Kafka with Quarkus or Spring Boot Example

 In this example, the producer publishes a message to a topic T on Apache Kafka.
-Consumer receives the message, processes it and commits to offset.
+Consumer receives the message, processes it and commits the offset.

-Frameworks such as Quarkus and Spring Boot provide integrations with Kafka which allow to configure processing callbacks, so corresponding instrumentations can create "Process" spans in addition to "Receive" spans created by Kafka instrumentations for polling calls.
+Frameworks such as Quarkus and Spring Boot provide integrations with Kafka allowing to configure and instrument processing callbacks, so corresponding instrumentations should create "Process" spans in addition to "Receive" spans created by Kafka instrumentations for polling calls.

 ```mermaid